 Once security defects and vulnerabilities have been found in your code, StackHawk allows you to classify each of the findings as False Positive, Risk Accepted, or Send to Jira/Assigned.
 This can be extremely useful since it gives flexibility to teams to decide which findings are important to fix as soon as possible and which ones can be moved to a later date or sprint.

 Part of StackHawk’s mission is to make security more accessible to engineers.
-As part of this initiative, being able to recreate the bug or vulnerability in your application is of high importance.
-Sometimes this can be really complex, forcing users to recreate a command or call an API that they are unfamiliar with.
-Even worse, they may not know how to get the command correct to create the exact condition needed to expose the vulnerability in the code.
+As part of this initiative, being able to recreate the bug or vulnerability in your application is of highly important.
+Sometimes, this can be complex, forcing users to recreate a command or call an API that they are unfamiliar with.
+Even worse, they may not know how to correct the command to create the exact condition needed to expose the vulnerability in the code.

-For this, StackHawk allows users to generate a curl command which will have the correct HTTP verb, headers and data fields to recreate the potential attack.
+StackHawk allows users to generate a cURL command with the correct HTTP verb, headers, and data fields to recreate the potential attack.
 By running this curl command and running the application in debug mode in your IDE, you can step through the requests to identify where the issue lies within your code.
 With this, developers can quickly fix the vulnerability and ensure their application is secure.

 Using StackHawk with a SAST Platform

-On top of DAST capabilities of StackHawk, some users may also want to integrate with a SAST platform, such as Snyk.
+On top of the DAST capabilities of StackHawk, some users may also want to integrate with SAST platforms, such as Snyk or GitHub.
 Using a SAST platform alongside StackHawk will allow findings to be linked between the SAST tool and the entry in StackHawk.
-By using both platforms, engineers can ensure that their code is secure from all angles.
+Engineers can use both platforms to ensure that their code is secure from all angles.

 Try it out!